-On today’s date in 1995, the House of Commons officially recognized February as Black History Month after a motion was introduced by the first Black Canadian woman elected to Parliament, Jean Augustine, who was MP for the riding of Etobicoke-Lakeshore from 1993-2006.
+On today’s date in 1995, the House of Commons officially recognized February as Black History Month after a motion was introduced by Jean Augustine, the first Black Canadian woman elected to Parliament.

 ‘NEGRO HISTORY WEEK’

-According to Black History Canada, the efforts of the Canadian Negro Women’s Association kept Black History Month alive since it was first celebrated in Canada in 1950.
+The efforts of the Canadian Negro Women’s Association kept Black History Month alive since it was first celebrated in Canada in 1950, according to Black History Canada.

 In the 1970s, the Ontario Black History Society presented a petition to the City of Toronto to have February officially declared as Black History Month.
 In 1979, the first-ever declaration of Black History Month in Canada was made by Toronto.